charmed-kubernetes/bundle/README.md

 $ juju model-config http-proxy=http://squid.internal:3128 https-proxy=https://squid.internal:3128
 ```

+Because services often need to reach machines on their own network (including
-You'll also need to add `localhost` to the `no-proxy` model configuration
+themselves), you will also need to add `localhost` to the `no-proxy` model
-setting, along with any internal subnets you're using.
-The following example
+configuration setting, along with any internal subnets you're using.
+The
-includes two subnets:
+following example includes two subnets:

 ```sh
 $ juju model-config no-proxy=localhost,10.5.5.0/24,10.246.64.0/21